 Investigates a broad range of art practices in video and interactive art including historical and contemporary practices in lens-arts, coding arts, fabrication and animation.
+Satisfies the university general education requirement in the arts knowledge exploration area.

 ART 2300 - Introduction to Painting (4)